Must Self-Insured Plans Provide Essential Health Benefits?

 Although your self-insured plan isn’t required to cover essential health benefits, you still need to understand what constitutes essential health benefits under your plan.
 This is because, if your plan imposes any annual or lifetime dollar limits, you’ll need to ensure that the limits aren’t applied to essential health benefits.

 For this purpose, your plan may use as its definition of essential health benefits your choice of any HHS-approved benchmark plan from any state.
 The HHS has indicated that the benchmark plan you select must be “supplemented as needed to ensure coverage of all ten statutory categories,” though there’s no specific guidance on how to do this.

 If your plan doesn’t impose any annual or lifetime dollar limits, you’ll not need to define the scope of benefits that are subject (and not subject) to the limits.
 Thus, your plan may not need to adopt a definition of essential health benefits.
 But keep in mind that, though your plan isn’t required to offer essential health benefits, there are other mandates that may require your plan to cover certain services, such as preventive care services.

-For a review of your insurance plan and cost-saving opportunities, contact Ron Present, Health Care Industry Group Leader, at email@example.com or 314.983.1358.
+For a review of your insurance plan and cost-saving opportunities, fill out the adjacent form or contact Ron Present, Health Care Industry Group Leader, at firstname.lastname@example.org or 314.983.1358.